Firefighting is a challenging, demanding, exciting and fulfilling career.

 Physical Fitness Test

-Interviews will be conducted by representatives from Fire Rescue Services and Human Resources from September-October 2018.
+Interviews will be conducted by representatives from Fire Rescue Services and Human Resources from July to September.

 A grouping of the highest-ranked applicants will advance to the Station Assessment stage, based on performance in the Aptitude Test, Physical Fitness Test and Panel Interview.

-Applicants will be assessed by a crew after spending approximately 8 hours with the Fire Rescue Services crew between October-December 2018.
+Applicants will be assessed by a crew after spending approximately 8 hours with the Fire Rescue Services crew between October to December.

 Only applicants who meet the requirements of the Station Assessment will be considered for advancement to the next stage.